 Access shall not be added to roads external to the project, internal roads indicated on the Thoroughfare Identification Map, or to roads external to a pod, except for a residential pod and the addition of emergency access ways as required by PBC Fire Rescue.
+The PBC Fire Rescue DRO Reviewer shall ensure the District Commissioner is notified of this request in advance of final DRO approval.
+The access point shall be secured by a gate that has the necessary mechanism to ensure it is closed and secured after each Fire Rescue emergency call.
 Access to roads external to a residential pod, but internal to the project, may be added in accordance with Article 11, SUBDIVISION, PLATTING, AND REQUIRED IMPROVEMENTS.